RommelSantiago/jenkins/README.md

    $docker exec -ti jenkins bash (not working in windows :(... )
 6. Install recommended plugins
 7. Start writtin your first jobs

+To stop/start the service run:
+$ docker-compose start/stop

+To delete the service run:
+$ docker-compose down